Jonathan Pollard could be released in November, the Justice Department announced Friday.

 What's happening now (and what might happen next)

-Over the past few years, the Israeli campaign to release Pollard has gained momentum, with Netanyahu expressing official support, a number of petitions, and protests outside the U.S. Embassy in Tel Aviv.
-President Obama has so far refused to contemplate releasing Pollard and has refused to grant him leave for family emergencies.
-"As the president," Obama told Israeli television before visiting the country last year, "my first obligation is to observe the law here in the United States and to make sure that it's applied consistently."
+Over the past few years, the Israeli campaign to release Pollard has gained momentum, with Netanyahu expressing official support, a number of petitions and protests outside the U.S. Embassy in Tel Aviv.
+President Obama repeatedly refused to contemplate releasing Pollard and refused to grant him leave for family emergencies.
+"As the president," Obama told Israeli television before visiting the country in 2013, "my first obligation is to observe the law here in the United States and to make sure that it's applied consistently."

-However, there have been some signs of a shifting position on Pollard, who is now 59 and said to be in poor health.
-Some people you might not expect, such as Sen. John McCain (R-Ariz), have publicly called for his release.
+However, there had been some signs of a shifting position on Pollard, who is now 59 and said to be in poor health.
+Some unlikely figures, such as Sen. John McCain (R-Ariz), have publicly called for his release.
 His situation has been complicated by the leaks of Chelsea Manning and Edward Snowden, the latter of whom provided a document that reportedly revealed the NSA may have targeted Netanyahu himself.

-The biggest factor now, however, is the Middle East peace process that Secretary of State John F. Kerry launched eight months ago.
-The hope appears to be that if the United States agreed to released Pollard, Israel might agree to release some of a large number of Palestinian prisoners or impose a moratorium on new building in disputed territories, key sticking points for the Palestinian negotiators.
+In 2014, there were signs that the United States was considering pardoning Pollard to aid the Middle East peace process.
+The hope appeared to be that if America agreed to release Pollard, Israel might agree to release some Palestinian prisoners or impose a moratorium on new building in disputed territories, key sticking points for the Palestinian negotiators.
+However, Pollard was not released, and there was little progress made in peace talks.